 Perhaps you used to work in a thriving office, a co-working space, or a cozy neighborhood café that enabled you to get into creative flow.

 But this has all changed, and if you’re an entrepreneur or a freelancer, you now spend most of your time at home.
-Many decided to check out from the productivity game in this strange period to wait for better times.
+Many checked out from the productivity game in this strange period to wait for better times.
 Please don’t let this be you.

 Now is the moment to take matters into your own hands, keep yourself accountable, and become more productive than ever.

-To move fast, and come out of this crisis unscathed, you should use the best self-accountability tools to keep your productivity high and track progress towards your business goals.
-Shall we take a look at the best tools available?
+To move fast, and come out of this crisis unscathed, use the best self-accountability tools to keep your productivity high and track progress towards your business goals.
+Shall we look at the best tools available?

 1. Google Sheets – your goal achievement tracking hub